One Email a Month.

 The Benefits of Adding a Second Blog to WordPress

 If you add a second blog to your existing WordPress site, you’ll still have only one login, which helps to keep your site more secure.
-And depending on the blog creation method you choose, you could also experience reduced site maintenance in terms of things like plugins and URLs.
+And depending on the blog creation method you choose, you could also experience reduced site maintenance in terms of plugins and URLs.

 Another benefit of having a second WordPress blog is improving your visibility and marketing performance.
 You can use both blogs for cross-promotion.
 Cross-promotion can lead to an increase in visibility and traffic, meaning more customer conversions for you.